jazzband/django-pipeline/docs/compressors.rst

   Default to ``'/usr/local/bin/closure'``

 .. warning::
-  Don't point to ``compiler.jar`` directly, we expect to find a executable script..
+  Don't point to ``compiler.jar`` directly, we expect to find a executable script.

 ``PIPELINE_CLOSURE_ARGUMENTS``